 "Kunst tiendaagse" Zinc exposities, Bergen

-"KunstRai" part of WOW Amsterdam, Amsterdam
+"KunstRai" represented by WOW Amsterdam, Amsterdam

-"This Art Fair" art fair, Amsterdam
+"This Art Fair" This Art Fair, Amsterdam

 2020